Boxcar Willie: Biography

 In 1976, Martin retired from the Air Force and became a full-time performer.
 One of his first national appearances was a win on Chuck Barris' The Gong Show.
-In the late 1970s, Martin traveled to Grand Prairie, Texas, where he purchased hundreds of 8-track tapes pre-recorded with his music to sell later in various places.
+In the late 1970s, Martin traveled to Grand Prairie, Texas, where he purchased hundreds of eight-track tapes of his music to sell later in various places.
 After he received a contract with other recording studios, he discontinued his dealings with Cleo McDonald.

-Martin entered American mainstream pop culture consciousness due to a series of television commercials for record compilations of artists who were obscure in the United States, yet had large international followings, such as Slim Whitman and Gheorghe Zamfir.
+Martin entered American mainstream pop-culture consciousness due to a series of television commercials for record compilations of artists who were obscure in the United States, yet had large international followings, such as Slim Whitman and Gheorghe Zamfir.
 Martin went on to become a star in country music.
 In 1981, Martin achieved a professional landmark by being inducted into the Grand Ole Opry.
-He also had success outside of the United States, with his 1980 album King of the Road giving him his greatest chart success by reaching No. 5 in the UK Albums Chart.
-Traveling around the world with Martin's band was his steadfast and trusty steel guitar player Chubby Howard, radio show host and musician for many years.
+He also had success outside of the United States, with his 1980 album King of the Road giving him his greatest chart success by reaching number five in the UK Albums Chart.
+Traveling around the world with Martin's band was his steadfast and trusty steel guitar-player Chubby Howard, a radio-show host and musician for many years.

 In 1985, Martin moved to Branson, Missouri, and purchased a theater on Missouri Route 76, also known as 76 Country Boulevard.
 In addition to the Boxcar Willie Theater, he opened a museum and eventually had two motels, both bearing his name.
-Martin was one of the first big stars to open a show in Branson, paving the way for the other nationally known names that followed.
+Martin was one of the first big stars to open a show in Branson, paving the way for the other nationally known names who followed.
 He performed at his theater in Branson until his death.

-On February 23, 1992, Martin was featured on the second-season premier of Tracks Ahead in which he performed with his band at the Boxcar Willie Theater.
+On February 23, 1992, Martin was featured on the second-season premiere of Tracks Ahead on which he performed with his band at the Boxcar Willie Theater.

 Death

-Martin was diagnosed with leukemia in 1996, and died on April 12, 1999, in Branson, Missouri at the age of 67.
+Martin was diagnosed with leukemia in 1996, and died on April 12, 1999, in Branson at the age of 67.
 He was buried at Ozarks Memorial Park in Branson.
 Major League Baseball umpire "Cowboy" Joe West was among his pallbearers.

 Legacy

 After a major reconstruction project, the overpass carrying Farm to Market Road 664 (locally known as Ovilla Road) over Interstate 35E in Red Oak, Texas, was renamed the Boxcar Willie Memorial Overpass.
-A small park, two blocks from the National Mall, near the L'Enfant Plaza station in Washington, D.C., was renamed Boxcar Willie Park.
+A small park, two blocks from the National Mall, near the L'Enfant Plaza station in Washington, DC, was renamed Boxcar Willie Park.
 Martin is still recalled by his nickname, "America's Favorite Hobo".
 One of his sons, Larry Martin, has performed professionally under the stage name of Boxcar Willie Jr.